anujjpandey/wc-submoduleexample/README.md

     git submodule update

-Then in Android Studio File->Project Structure->app->add a new module and give the path to android_gisapp.
+Then in Android Studio File->Project Structure->app->add a new module and give the path to wc-submoduleexample.
 After that do a clean build.